AnomalyInnovations/serverless-nodejs-starter/README.md

-# Serverless ES6 Starter
+# Serverless ES7 async/await

-A starter project for the Serverless Framework with ES6 support
+A Serverless service that adds ES7 async/await support

 This uses the [serverless-webpack](https://github.com/elastic-coders/serverless-webpack) plugin and Babel.
 It supports:

-- **ES6 syntax in your handler functions**
+- **ESt syntax in your handler functions**
   - Use async/await
   - The spread operator
   - And much more!